Depth-2 Neural Networks Under a Data-Poisoning Attack: Probabilistic performance bounds

-Thus the above setup invoked on training a $\relu$ gate with inputs being sampled from ${\cal D}_{\rm in}$ as above while the labels are being additively corrupted by at most $\zeta = r\norm{\w_{\rm adv} - \w_*}$ demonstrates a case where the {\it worst case (i.e $\beta(\x) =1$ identically)} accuracy guarantee of $\epsilon^2 \geq \frac{\zeta^2}{c_{\rm trade-off}}$ is optimal upto a constant $\frac{r^2}{c_{\rm trade-off}}$.
-We note that this argument also implies the near optimality of equation \ref{condmain1} for {\it any} algorithm defending against this attack which also has the property of recovering the parameters correctly when the labels are exactly realizable.
+Such a setup for training a single $\relu$ gate neural network on output data additively corrupted by at most $\zeta = r\norm{\w_{\rm adv} - \w_*}$ demonstrates a worst case scenario (i.e $\beta(\x) =1$) in which the accuracy guarantee of $\epsilon^2 \geq \zeta^2 / c_{\rm trade-off}$ is optimal up to a constant $r^2/c_{\rm trade-off}$.
+The near-optimality of Equation~\eqref{condmain1} holds for any algorithm defending against this attack, if the algorithm has the property of recovering the parameters correctly when the output data are exactly realizable.